Grisha-Pochuev/monochromatic-no-three-in-line-solver/README.md

 For odd `n`, the two colors have different sizes.
 In that case it is useful to record both color classes separately.

+## Current verified result: the `17×17` monochromatic checkerboard case is closed with exact value `26`.

 ## A small example

 On a normal chessboard-style grid, the problem is not just about avoiding three points in a row.